DarkStrik3/EmployeeManagement-Timesheets/theme/assets/README.txt

     Graphs: Provides graphs that are reflective of employee work.
     Data display: Displays user details in a repeating format, while also allowing them to be opened in full page.

+  Analytics Page:
+    The selections panel is responsible for changing the all the graphs and data displayed beneath (total payout, time worked, and employees).
+The time-restrictive dropdown is also responsible for the filtered work record downloads.
+    However, the bottom table is only controlled by the dropdown located above it.
+Its contents are all relevent records (i.e. all not yet paid records), and the other information is not time sensitive.

   Unincluded Features
     The following features are ones that I was going to include, but was unable to due to time limitation, instead preferring to focus on essential features.
     No-ClockOut Notification: